Brooks, No. 6 UNC beat Alabama 76-67 in Battle 4 Atlantis - WHIZ News

-Freshman big man Armando Bacot had 12 points and 15 rebounds for the Tar Heels (5-0), who entered the game as the nation’s No. 1 team in rebounding margin.
-They certainly won’t hurt that average with this performance: The Tar Heels nearly doubled the Crimson Tide to finish with a 60-31 edge on the glass, including pulling down 23 offensive rebounds that led to 23 second-chance points.
+The Tar Heels (5-0) entered as the nation’s No. 1 team in rebounding margin.
+They certainly won’t hurt that average with this performance: They nearly doubled the Crimson Tide to finish with a 60-31 edge on the glass, with those 60 rebounds setting an Atlantis tournament record.

+“That’s just been his emphasis since day one,” Bacot said of coach Roy Williams.
+“I feel like every game we’re getting better and better at crashing the offensive glass. … I think we’re continuing to get better and you’ll see the offensive rebounds and defensive rebounds keep going up every game.”

+UNC had as many offensive rebounds (23) as Alabama had defensive rebounds and finished with 23 second-chance points.

+First-year Alabama coach Nate Oats put it bluntly: “The defensive rebounding just destroyed us.”

+“Most games you give (players) a goal: ‘We want to be plus-10, plus-15,’” Oats said.
+“I just told them we want to win the rebounding battle by one. … We just struggled with them.
+I knew it was going to be an issue.”

-The Tar Heels didn’t shoot the ball particularly well, finishing at roughly 40.8%.
-And freshman point guard Cole Anthony didn’t have a huge offensive game.
-He finished with 13 points, seven rebounds and six assists — including a perfect alley-oop inbounds pass that Brooks hammered down with 3:23 left as the Tar Heels remained in control down the stretch.
+The Tar Heels didn’t shoot the ball particularly well (40.8%) while freshman point guard Cole Anthony didn’t have a huge offensive game.
+He finished with 13 points, seven rebounds and six assists — including a perfect alley-oop inbounds pass that Garrison Brooks hammered down with 3:23 left as part of his 20 points to match a career high.

 John Petty Jr. scored 23 points with seven 3-pointers for the Crimson Tide (2-3), though 15 points and five of those 3s came in the first half.
 Preseason all-Southeastern Conference pick Kira Lewis Jr. added 20 points, but Alabama shot just 38% for the game.